A vision how to combine MPS and GraalVM

 The state machine interpreter, the expression interpreter, and the first test interpreter are non-colliding, as they never want to execute on the same model node.
 All of them go to MpsTruffleLanguage1.

-2. We register every DSL interpreter as a separate TruffleLanguage.
+The second test interpreter does collide, as it wants to do something with a node also covered by the other interpreters.
+We put it to MpsTruffleLanguage2. - We register every DSL interpreter as a separate TruffleLanguage.
 Nice and clean one-to-one relation.
 In this scenario, we probably had to get Truffle Language Interop right.
 I have not yet investigated this topic.

 Step 4: Translate Input Model to Truffle Nodes